 Clermont County Children’s Protective Services is the agency mandated by law to investigate allegations of abuse and neglect against children.
 If our investigation indicates abuse/neglect, the agency then offers services to protect the child from further harm.
 While our mandates is to protect children, we also have the goal to stabilizing families and providing permanence for children.
 We believe children should be in the least restrictive family setting possible.
 Therefore, whenever possible we provide services to children while they remain in their own homes.
-If a child cannot stay at home safely, the best alternative is for the child to live with a relative.
-In lieu of an appropriate relative, we will place the child to foster care while we offer services to the birth family.
+If a child cannot stay at home safely, the best alternative is for the child to live with a relative or kin.
+In lieu of an appropriate relative or kin, we will place the child in a foster home or other need based placement while we offer services to the family.

 Call Children Services at 732-STOP (7867).
 You will be making what is called a “referral”.
 You will be asked a series of questions that will help us determine if we should assess the matter.
 We do not disclose identities of people who make referrals.